physionetchallenges/python-example-2024/README.md

 This repository does not include code for evaluating your entry.
 Please see the [evaluation code repository](https://github.com/physionetchallenges/evaluation-2024) for code and instructions for evaluating your entry using the Challenge scoring metric.

-This repository also includes code for preparing the validation and test sets.
-We will write more here.

 ## How do I learn more?
+How do I share more?

 Please see the [Challenge website](https://physionetchallenges.org/2024/) for more details.
 Please post questions and concerns on the [Challenge discussion forum](https://groups.google.com/forum/#!forum/physionet-challenges).
+Please do not make pull requests, which may share information about your approach.

 ## Useful links